 - 8. Specify the Stream Parameters (see Input Stream Parameters Table below). - 9.
-If you want to Enable time shift, select this checkbox (see Input Stream Parameter Table below).
-The stream will be recorded and broadcasted after the specified delay.
-The time shift feature is typically used to broadcast a live event across time zones (due to the time differences between locations). - 10.
-If you want to Transmit as multicast, select this checkbox (see Input Stream Parameter Table). - 11.
-If you want to Enable encryption, select this checkbox (see Input Stream Parameters Table). - 12.
-If you want to record the stream, you can configure the Recording Parameters (see Input Stream Parameter Table). - 13.
+If you want to specify Billing Codes to identify and differentiate traffic on a ZEC for billing purposes, select this checkbox (see Input Stream Parameter Table below). - 10.
+If you want to Enable multicast on pull outputs, select this checkbox (see Input Stream Parameter table). - 11.
+If you want to Enable encryption, select this checkbox (see Input Stream Parameters Table).
+For more information, see Encrypting an Input Stream in ZEC. - 12.
+If you want to configure the Recording Parameters, specify them in the respective fields (see Input Stream Parameter table). - 13.
 Click OK.